shakebugs/shake-docs/docs/android/users/overview.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

->User module enables you to see a list of your app users, their attributes and tickets on your Shake dashboard.
+>The User module enables you to see a list of your app users, their attributes and tickets on your Shake dashboard.
 In parallel, it allows them to see their previously submitted tickets.

 <table class="media-container">
 <img